petervdn/map-slider-value/README.md

 # map-slider-value

 Maps values from a linear range to another range, which can be either linear or exponential.
-Most likely usecase is in combination with an `<input type="range">`.
+Most likely usecase is in combination with a slider, like `<input type="range">`.

 ## install
 ```sh